 We were ordinary kids who wanted to play ball.
 We didn’t discuss politics or finances or anything heavy.
 We just wanted to play ball.

-One particular Saturday afternoon, my group was playing when we noticed another group of eight kids walking up to the lot.
+One particular Saturday afternoon, we were playing when we noticed another group of eight kids edge up to the lot.
 They were walking so softly you couldn’t hear their feet shuffle on the pavement, as if they thought if they walked quietly enough, then no one would see them.
 In hindsight, these kids had only traveled from maybe three blocks away but, at that time, in our history, they might as well have traveled from another planet.
 Like the Greasers and Soc’s in The Outsiders, sixteen kids sized each other up in complete silence as if we were about to rumble.
-These new kids were basically the same ages as our group, and had their own pecking order of ages, sizes and skills.
-But these kids were different than our group.
+These new kids were basically the same ages as us, and had their own pecking order of ages, sizes and skills.
+But these kids were different.

 These new kids were black.

 After a couple awkward moments of staring at each other, which would have been more awkward had we understood it should be awkward, I recognized someone from the park commission soccer team I played on the previous spring.
 His name was Joe.

 ”Joe, do you guys want to play baseball?”
 I asked.

 Joe nodded and looked at his group.
 They nodded.
 Not one of them had bats or gloves with them.
 But they were kids, and we were kids, and that’s all we needed.